Winter Weather Advisory issued for Ballard, Caldwell, Calloway, Carlisle, Christian, Crittenden by NWS - NewsBreak

 weather.gov

-Effective: 2022-12-26 00:00:00 CST Expires: 2022-12-26 15:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Dunklin; Pemiscot WINTER WEATHER ADVISORY IN EFFECT FROM MIDNIGHT TONIGHT TO 3 PM CST MONDAY * WHAT...Wet snow expected.
-Total snow accumulations of up to one inch. * WHERE...Portions of East Arkansas, North Mississippi, Southeast Missouri and West Tennessee. * WHEN...From midnight tonight to 3 PM CST Monday. * IMPACTS...Plan on slippery road conditions.
+Effective: 2022-12-26 05:53:00 CST Expires: 2022-12-26 12:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Target Area: Mississippi; New Madrid WINTER WEATHER ADVISORY IN EFFECT UNTIL NOON CST TODAY * WHAT...Snow.
+Additional snow accumulations of up to one inch. * WHERE...Portions of western Kentucky and southeast Missouri. * WHEN...Until noon CST today. * IMPACTS...Plan on slippery road conditions.
+The hazardous conditions will impact the morning commute.

+Winter Weather Advisory issued for Allen, Barren, Hart, Larue, Logan, Nelson, Simpson, Spencer by NWS

+Effective: 2022-12-26 06:53:00 EST Expires: 2022-12-26 13:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+For Kentucky Road Conditions please visit http://goky.ky.gov Target Area: Allen; Barren; Hart; Larue; Logan; Nelson; Simpson; Spencer; Warren WINTER WEATHER ADVISORY IN EFFECT UNTIL 1 PM EST /NOON CST/ THIS AFTERNOON * WHAT...Snow.
+Total snow accumulations of 0.5 to 1.5 inches. * WHERE...Portions of north central and south central Kentucky. * WHEN...Until 1 PM EST /noon CST/ this afternoon. * IMPACTS...Plan on slippery road conditions.
 The hazardous conditions could impact the morning commute.

 Comments / 0